Ampersand-ASL/amp-hub/docs/user.md

 # Steps to Upgrade

-Most of the time the ugprade process only involves updating the `amp-hub` binary.
-As such, a shorter process can be used. **This will not touch your /usr/etc/amp-hub.env so the previous configuraiton should remain.**
+Most of the time the upgrade process only involves updating the `amp-hub` binary.
+As such, a shorter process can be used. **This will not touch your /usr/etc/amp-hub.env so the previous configuration should remain.**

     export AMP_HUB_VERSION=20260130
     export AMP_ARCH=$(uname -m)